 warn inform other women that there was a man in the locker room.
 Planet Fitness subsequently cancelled Cormier’s membership.
 The transgender woman ]entered the locker room to put up her coat and purse and then later retrieved it.
 The story has subsequently ignited a small political fire.

-We’ll leave that political fire to be stoked by others and use this opportunity to discuss these types of situations in a Fort Worth and Dallas employment context as it relates to employment law from federal law, through Texas anti-discrimination law, down to local anti-discrimination ordinances.
+We’ll leave that political fire to be stoked by others and use this opportunity to discuss these types of situations in a Texas employment context as it relates to employment law from federal law, through Texas anti-discrimination law, down to local anti-discrimination ordinances.

 Virtually identical situations arise in the workplace where transgender employees either transition after obtaining employment or have already transitioned prior to obtaining employment.
 Then conflict arises between the employees regarding which restroom transgender employees should use.
 Often it is biological women concerned with the presence of a male to female transgender employee using the women’s restroom.
 These cases have been the subject of employment discrimination litigation for well over a decade.
 Still, the law on the issue is still not entirely clear.
 Part of the reason for the lack of clarity is the imperfect fit of federal employment discrimination law and the patchwork of state and local laws.